DVM/Master of Public Health Program

 Interested applicants must apply separately to the DVM and MPH programs, meeting application requirements of both programs.

-DVM applicants receive information and an application for the MPH program in January, once they have been selected for an interview for admission to the DVM Program.
+DVM applicants receive information and an application for the MPH program once they have been admitted to the DVM Program.
 The MPH application for admission must be submitted in early March to the Office of Admissions at the Cummings School of Veterinary Medicine.
-Approximately six to eight students are admitted each year to the DVM/MPH program.
 Applicants are notified of admission to the program by early April.

 Approximately six to eight students are admitted each year to the DVM/MPH program.
 Selection is based on the following criteria: